joheitzman/USERNAME.github.io/_posts/2024-04-10-First-Post-and-Instructions-for-Posting.md

       {% endfor %}
   </table>

+For file accession and downloads, first, upload your file to the folder labelled 'files'
+Then, adjust the code below to include your filename and it should now be a download link

+some text and [here is possible to download the file][1]

+[1]:{{ https://github.com/LizaRoger/LizaRoger.github.io }}/files/GitHub_ELN_paper.pdf

 ## The best way to see this post is to look at it within GitHub - Preview/Code.